shizhipeng/frontend-practice/README.md

 * Don't use any js lib, css lib
 * Please make sure it works on IE,Chrome,Safari,Firefox.
 If you can't, please note like it only support xxx on page you created.
 * Please leave you contact information on the html page your created.

+##Add your practice
+* Fork this repository
+* Add your code into the forked repository
+* New pull request to this

 ##Convention
 Please keep all resouces like css,js in one single file and name the file like : name-description.html